-Some of this information may be collected using cookies, tracking pixels and similar tracking technology, as explained further under the heading “Cookies and similar tracking technology” below.
+Some of this information may be collected using cookies, tracking pixels and similar tracking technology, as explained within this document under the heading ‘Cookies and similar tracking technology’ to follow.

 From time to time, we may receive personal information about you from third party sources, but only where we have checked that these third parties either have your consent or are otherwise legally permitted or required to disclose your personal information to us.

 We may use your personal information (including by anonymising and aggregating it with other customers’ personal information) for sales, supply chain and financial analysis purposes, to determine how we are performing and where improvements can be made.
 This is necessary for the purposes of our legitimate interests in understanding how our business is performing and considering how to improve our performance.

 4. Who do we share your personal information with?

 We may disclose your personal information to the following categories of recipients: